duyanxi/duyanxi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 **Looking for RA/Intern positions during 2025.9~2026.3**

-I graduated from School of Automation, Southeast University (东南大学自动化学院) with a bachelor's degree, supervised by <a href='https://www.yangangwang.com'> Prof. Yangang Wang (王雁刚) </a>.
+I graduated from School of Automation, Southeast University (东南大学自动化学院) with a bachelor's degree, supervised by <a href='https://www.yangangwang.com'> Associate Prof. Yangang Wang (王雁刚) </a>.

-I was working as an exchange student at <a href='http://cvl.ist.osaka-u.ac.jp/en/'> Computer Vision Lab </a> at Osaka University (大阪大学) under the supervision of Prof. Matsushita Yasuyuki(松下康之) and Prof. Fumio Okura (大倉史生) during 2024.9 to 2025.2.
+I was working as an exchange student at <a href='http://cvl.ist.osaka-u.ac.jp/en/'> Computer Vision Lab </a> at Osaka University (大阪大学) under the supervision of Prof. Matsushita Yasuyuki(松下康之) and Associate Prof. Fumio Okura (大倉史生) during 2024.9 to 2025.2.

-Currently, my research interests are 3D Vision, Computer Graphics and Robot Learning.
+Currently, my research interests are

+- Optimization and application of 3D Gaussian Splatting.

+- 3D/4D Human Body Pose Estimation and Recovery.

+- Large-scale 3D Surface Reconstruction.

 # 🔥 News
 - *2025.06*: I graduate from Southeast University and my graduate thesis was recognized as an excellent thsis by the School of Automation.